-Interest Rate Risk The Company maintains an investment policy where all cash deposits and short term investments must be convertible to cash within three months.
+Interest Rate Risk

+The Company maintains an investment policy where all cash deposits and short term investments must be convertible to cash within three months.
 Given the Company's cash balance, the Company's exposure to interest rate risk is not significant.
 The CEBA loan bears no interest and thereby does not result in an exposure to interest rate risk.

-Currency Rate Risk Most of the Company's expenditures are currently in Canadian dollars and to minimize currency rate risk, it maintains its cash and cash equivalents in Canadian dollar denominated accounts.
+Currency Rate Risk

+Most of the Company's expenditures are currently in Canadian dollars and to minimize currency rate risk, it maintains its cash and cash equivalents in Canadian dollar denominated accounts.
 Therefore, the Company's exposure to currency risk is not significant.

-Credit Risk The Company's credit risk arises from its cash and cash equivalents, accounts receivable and deposits.
+Credit Risk The Company's credit risk arises from its cash and cash equivalents, and accounts receivable.
 The carrying amount of these assets represents the Company's maximum exposure to credit risk.
 The Company manages its credit risk by restricting its deposits to Government of Canada treasury notes or short term instruments guaranteed by a Canadian chartered bank.
 Holdings with banks are limited to \$5 million with any one bank.
-The Company has not incurred any credit losses during the years ended September 30, 2021 and 2020.
+The Company has not incurred any credit losses during the years ended September 30, 2022 and 2021.
 Liquidity Risk The Company manages liquidity risk by continually monitoring actual and projected cash flows and by ensuring that all cash and cash equivalents are convertible to cash with less than 3 months notice.
 All of the Company's accounts payable and accrued liabilities, and deferred compensation payable are potentially due within 1 year (see Note 2(a)).

-The following table shows the carrying values of financial instrument assets and liabilities classified by measurement category at September 30, 2021 and 2020.
+The following table shows the carrying values of financial instrument assets and liabilities classified by measurement category at September 30, 2022 and 2021.

-S September 30, September 30,
+; September 30, September 30,

-2021 2020
+2022 2021

 Financial assets

 Amortized cost:

-Cash \$ 238,303 \$ 51,820
+Cash \$ 49,926 \$ 238,303

-Accounts receivable 814 36,995
+Accounts receivable 777 814

-\$ 239,117 \$ 88,815
+\$ 50,703 \$ 239,117

 Financial liabilities

 Amortized cost:

-Accounts payable and accrued liabilities \$ 60,820 \$ 106,088
+Accounts payable and accrued liabilities \$ 75,378 \$ 60,820

-Deferred compensation payable (note 11) 1,000,000 1,000,000
+Deferred compensation payable (note 6) 1,000,000 1,000,000

-CEBA loan (note 9) 36,205 25,074
+CEBA loan (note 7) 39,209 36,205

-\$ 1,097,025 \$ 1,131,162
+\$ 1,114,587 \$ 1,097,025

-The fair value of the Company's cash and cash equivalents, accounts receivable, deposits, accounts payable and accrued liabilities, deferred compensation payable, and CEBA loan approximate their carrying amounts due to the short-term maturities and/or ability for prompt liquidation of these instruments.
+The fair value of the Company's cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, deferred compensation payable, and CEBA loan approximate their carrying amounts due to the short-term maturities and/or ability for prompt liquidation of these instruments.

-13. Capital Management
+12. Capital Management

 The Company's capital management objectives are to safeguard its assets and maintain investor, creditor and market confidence in order to sustain ongoing development activities in the wind energy sector.
-The Company's capital management objectives have not changed from September 30, 2020.
+The Company's capital management objectives have not changed from September 30, 2021.
 The Company includes all shareholders' deficiency balances as capital.

-The Company currently has the debt obligation as disclosed in notes 9 and is not subject to externally imposed capital restrictions.
+The Company currently has the debt obligation as disclosed in note 7 and is not subject to externally imposed capital restrictions.
 To complete its planned business objectives, the Company intends to raise additional capital when necessary by issuing additional equity and/or borrowing funds.

-14. Subsequent Events
+13. Subsequent Events